 We are always under the impression that the interview is a game and the interviewer is on the other side.
 He is the tormentor, and you have to defend yourself.

-The irony sometimes is that the interviewer also thinks the same.
+Sometimes, the irony is that the interviewer thinks the same.
 He is your adversary, and his job is to blow you into pieces.

 ‘Because’ is the next word where you can reason with him, and he will understand your point better.
-He will want to have a person like you in his company where he feels he is respected.
+He will want to have someone like you in his company, where he feels respected.

 14. Be Ready to be Stumped